Trump accuses China of 2018 election meddling; Beijing rejects charge

 In July at a summit in Helsinki, Trump accepted Russian President Vladimir Putin’s denials his government ran an operation to hack Democratic Party computers and spread disinformation on social media.
 Trump frequently describes investigations into the interference as a political witch hunt.

-On the war in Syria, Trump noted Washington had twice launched airstrikes against the Assad government for twice using chemical weapons against civilians.

-He also used the session to defend his May 8 decision to abandon the Iran nuclear deal under which Tehran limited its nuclear program in return for the easing of U.S., European and international economic sanctions.
+Trump also used the session to defend his May 8 decision to abandon the Iran nuclear deal under which Tehran limited its nuclear program in return for the easing of U.S., European and international economic sanctions.

 The core U.S. sanctions that seek to choke off Iran’s oil exports, the life blood of its economy, will resume in early November and Trump promised that “after that the United States will pursue additional sanctions, tougher than ever before, to counter the entire range of Iran’s malign behavior.”